Key Steps in Selling Your Home with a HELOC

 As closing day nears, know what your lender will require.
 They will have specific mortgage payoff requirements and need proof that all liens, including those related to your HELOC, are cleared.

 The title company will check thoroughly to ensure all debts tied to the property are settled.
-Have the necessary documents ready, like payoff statements, to meet home equity line payoff requirements.
+Have the necessary documents, like payoff statements, to meet home equity line payoff requirements.
 This preparation will help make the property transfer easy and complete.

 Steps to Take Post-Sale for Finalizing HELOC Accounts